-Existing Galactic magnetic field models in Galactic quadrant 4 were previously developed based on a sparse grid of Faraday rotation measurements of extragalactic radio sources with a density of $\sim 0.2 \text{ deg}^{-2}$ from the Southern Galactic Plane Survey (SGPS; Brown et al. 2007).
-The expected increase in the RM grid density of approximately two orders of magnitude will robustly reveal the magnetic field symmetry across the Galactic mid-plane (see above), as well as the direction and the strength of magnetic fields along Carina, Scutum-Crux, Norma arms and in the molecular ring.
+Existing Galactic magnetic field models in Galactic quadrant 4 were previously developed based on a sparse grid of Faraday rotation measurements of extragalactic radio sources with a density of $\sim 0.2 \text{ deg}^{-2}$ from the SGPS (Brown et al. 2007).
+The expected increase in the RM grid density of approximately two orders of magnitude will robustly reveal the magnetic field symmetry across the Galactic mid-plane (see above), as well as the direction and the strength of magnetic fields along Carina, Scutum-Crux, Norma arms, and in the molecular ring.
 This allows one to robustly establish the Galactic magnetic field structure, knowledge of which is critical for our understanding of the origin and evolution of magnetic fields in galaxies (Johnston-Hollitt et al. 2015; Heald et al. 2020).
-Meanwhile, the small-scale magnetized gas properties can be probed via both the structure function analysis of the RM grid (down to few 10 pc at a distance of few kpc; e.g. Xu & Han 2019) as well as the broadband linear polarization modelling of the detected sources (on sub-pc scales; e.g. Anderson et al. 2015; Livingston et al. 2021).
+Meanwhile, the small-scale magnetized gas properties can be probed via both the structure function analysis of the RM grid (down to few 10 pc at a distance of few kpc; e.g. Xu & Han 2019) and the broad-band linear polarization modelling of the detected sources (on sub-pc scales; e.g. Anderson et al. 2015; Livingston et al. 2021).

-An RM grid produced in the Galactic centre region will be sensitive to extreme values of RMs (up to 2×10^6 rad m-2 in magnitude), as such values are expected towards the Galactic centre and has indeed been seen toward the Galactic centre magnetar (-7×10^4) rad m^{-2} , Eatough et al. 2013b).
-Utilizing the S-Band for this purpose also implies that the λ^2 -dependent depolarization is minimal (λ denotes the observing wavelength).
-Additionally, prominent nonthermal filaments in the field of view can be better studied with Faraday tomography (e.g. Paré et al. 2021).
-The previous best published (narrowband) RM grid within 0.5° (or 70 pc) of the Galactic centre only comprised a handful of RMs (Roy et al. 2008).
-One expects an order of magnitude increase in the density of the RM grid, combined with RM and DMs of pulsars for both existing (Schnitzeler et al. 2016) and those discovered from the MMGPS.
-This will yield important insight into the complex magnetic structures in the immediate vicinity of the Galactic centre and its connection to the global Galactic magnetic field.
+An RM grid produced in the Galactic Centre region will be sensitive to extreme values of RMs (up to $2 \times 10^6$ rad m-2 in magnitude), as such values are expected towards the Galactic Centre and have indeed been seen toward the Galactic Centre magnetar $(-7 \times 10^4 \text{ rad m}^{-2}; \text{Eatough et al. 2013b})$ .
+Utilizing the S-band for this purpose also implies that the $\lambda^2$ -dependent depolarization is minimal ( $\lambda$ denotes the observing wavelength).
+Additionally, prominent non-thermal filaments in the field of view can be better studied with Faraday tomography (e.g. Paré et al. 2021).
+The previous best published (narrow-band) RM grid within 0°.5 (or 70 pc) of the Galactic Centre only comprised a handful of RMs (Roy, Pramesh Rao & Subrahmanyan 2008).
+One expects an order of magnitude increase in the density of the RM grid, combined with RM and dispersion measure (DM) of pulsars for both existing (Schnitzeler et al. 2016) and those discovered from the MMGPS.
+This will yield important insight into the complex magnetic structures in the immediate vicinity of the Galactic Centre and its connection to the global Galactic magnetic field.

-Finally, the catalogue of polarised sources obtained (estimated to be > 5000) will offer the best λ^2 coverage across L-Band (0.8-1.7 GHz) and S-Band (1.7-3.5 GHz) at the highest spatial resolution in the GHz regime in the pre-SKA era.
+Finally, the catalogue of polarized sources obtained (estimated to be >5000) will offer the best $\lambda^2$ coverage across L-band (0.8- 1.7 GHz) and S-band (1.7-3.5 GHz) at the highest spatial resolution in the GHz regime in the pre-SKA era.
 This will provide a platform for statistical characterization of intrinsic polarization properties of extragalactic radio sources and will further enable the extraction of physical properties of the magneto-ionic medium in and around these sources (Schnitzeler et al. 2019).
-Such a large sample can help to understand whether and how the intrinsic polarization fraction, depolarization and Faraday complexity depend on various source properties, such as their radio luminosity, total intensity properties, radio source type, morphology, environment, red-shift and other multiwavelength characteristics.
+Such a large sample can help to understand whether and how the intrinsic polarization fraction, depolarization, and Faraday complexity depend on various source properties, such as their radio luminosity, total intensity properties, radio source type, morphology, environment, redshift, and other multiwavelength characteristics.
 Moreover, the dual frequency band coverage will provide spectral index information on all sources and will serve as a source list for other science cases (see next section).

-2.3 Galactic Interstellar Medium and Star Formation
+2.3 Galactic interstellar medium and star formation

-With several Galactic plane surveys from near- over far-infrared to (sub)millimeter wavelengths covering dust and molecular gas at sub-arcminute resolution, complementary high-resolution surveys at longer radio wavelengths are essential to obtain a comprehensive view of the star formation process at small angular scales.
+With several Galactic plane surveys from near- over far-infrared to (sub)millimetre wavelengths covering dust and molecular gas at subarcminute resolution, complementary high-resolution surveys at longer radio wavelengths are essential to obtain a comprehensive view of the star formation process at small angular scales.